Ricardo Prado: Marks and records

 In addition to beating the world record of the 400-metre individual medley, Prado held five South American individual records at the same time, at the 1983 Pan American Games in Caracas.
 At this competition, he broke Djan Madruga South American record in the 200-metre backstroke, with a time of 2:02.85.
 This record would not be broken until the 1988 Summer Olympics in Seoul by Rogério Romero, with a time of 2:02.26 in the heats.
 In Caracas, he also broke the South American record for the 200-metre butterfly, with a time of 1:59.00.
 This record was not beaten until 2003, 20 years later, by Kaio Almeida.

 Prado broke the South American record in the 400-metre individual medley at the 1984 Summer Olympics, with a time of 4:18.45.
 This record was only beaten 20 years later, in 2004 by Thiago Pereira.

 In the 200-metre individual medley, Prado broke the South American record in Clovis, California, in 1983, with a time of 2:04.10.
 This record lasted 20 years and was beaten in 2003 by Diogo Yabe.

 After professional swimming

 In 2003, at 38 years old, Prado suffered a heart attack, and later had an angioplasty procedure at a hospital in Dallas, Texas.

 Prado served as sports manager of the Organizing Committee of the 2007 Pan American Games in Rio de Janeiro.
 As of 2013, he works as sporting director of the Maria Lenk Aquatic Center in Rio de Janeiro.

 Prado graduated with a Masters in Economics and in Physical education from Southern Methodist University in Dallas, Texas.
 In addition to his work at the Maria Lenk Aquatic Center, he currently works as a swimming coach team in Hebraica Club/Projeto Futuro.
 He is also a swimming commentator for the pay-TV channel ESPN Brasil.

+During the period of the 2016 Summer Olympics, the in-train announcements of the Rio de Janeiro Metro were modified to feature recordings by Prado and two other former Brazilian Olympic athletes:, rower Sebastián Cuattrin, and volleyball player Dora Castanheira.
+The announcements would provide station names and where the passengers could exit to get to certain competition venues.